 Language Sessions Learn the English language skills that are essential to the effective use of written and spoken legal English.

 Tours and visiting lecturers Tour a Federal Courthouse and observe court proceedings, visit the Boston University School of Law Library, and listen to guest lecturers such as a law professor from the University’s LLM program.

 Workshops Improve your skills as a lawyer through our legal workshops, which take place on Monday and Wednesday afternoons for an hour and a half per day.
 These workshops will be co-taught by the class attorney and your CELOP English language instructor.
 They will focus on negotiating and drafting a contract and engaging in a mock trial.

 Legal English Certificate Program

-The Legal English Certificate Program (or ‘LECP’) has been jointly developed by Boston University School of Law and CELOP.
-Click here for more information about this program.
+The curriculum for the Legal English Certificate Program (or ‘LECP’), was jointly developed by Boston University School of Law and CELOP.

 Program Dates and Fees

 Please visit our Dates and Fees page for program dates and costs.